3liteking148/seq-position-probs/README.md

 * An *E*-value is: *K*<sub>tot</sub> *N* / 2^score, where
   *K*<sub>tot</sub> is the sum over profiles of *K*, and *N* is the sum of sequence lengths.

+* &lambda; comes from a not-yet-successful attempt to get better *E*-values for short profiles.

 [Dfam]: https://dfam.org/home
 [Pfam]: https://www.ebi.ac.uk/interpro/entry/pfam/#table